Charlton Press: Canada's Coin Bible

 Considered "Canada's Coin Bible" the Charlton Standard Catalogue of Canadian Coins provides comprehensive information on history, and records all legal tender coinage including current values, and major coin varieties for coins, die varieties as well as containing all coins that have been used as circulating tender in Canada from 1858 to present.
 Over 150 years of Canadian coins are listed, illustrated, and priced depicting standards of grading, along with varieties and illustrations for the avid collector.
-The Charlton Standard Catalogue of Canadian Coins has never recorded errors (ex. double strikes, die clashes, hanging numbers etc) as compiling information on errors would be a never ending endeavour.
+The Charlton Standard Catalogue of Canadian Coins has never recorded errors (e.g., double strikes, die clashes, and hanging numbers) as compiling information on errors would be a never-ending endeavour.

-The Charlton Press (2015 to Present)
+The Charlton Press (2015 to present)

 In 2015, The Charlton Press was sold.